 What information will you process?

-The information we collect from you will include photos and videos of you or your work during your school life.
+The information we collect from you will include photos, videos, and audio recordings of you or your work during your school life.
 We may also use your forename and surname when showcasing your work.
 The personal data you provide may also include special category information about you (also known as “sensitive personal data”) in this case health or medical information, racial or ethnic origin.

 Why is my information being processed?

 Your information is being collected in order to support the Council in delivering services to you, as noted above.
-It’s important that children and young people feel happy with their achievements and have photographs and films of their special moments and achievements.
+It’s important that children and young people feel happy with their achievements and have photographs, audio recordings, and films of their special moments and achievements.
 Family and friends also want to be able to share the successes of their children when they have been part of a special event or activity.

 However, it also important to be aware of child protection and safeguarding issues when people are taking photographs or filming at events.